MounishSenisetty/Nand2Tetris-Games_and_Demos/README.md

 [![YouTube Video: GASteroids Gameplay](https://s.ytimg.com/yts/img/favicon_48-vfl1s0rGh.png)<br>Watch GASteroids Gameplay on YouTube](http://www.youtube.com/watch?v=f5znnQonaso)

 The player controls a spaceship in an asteroid field.
 The goal is to destroy asteroids and survive as long as possible.

 The player can rotate the ship left and right, thrust forward, and fire weapons to destroy asteroids.
 Large asteroids split into smaller asteroids when hit.
 Small asteroids disappear when hit.

 Colliding with an asteroid will destroy the player's ship.
 A new ship will be granted after each death.
+The game now includes a high score feature, recording and displaying the player's best score.

 Keyboard controls:
 ```